 Joint Force Air Component

 (JFAC).
-The C2 of air assets is one of
+The command and control of air assets is one of

 the most integrated, adaptable, flexible, responsive and high tempo military

 processes in existence.

 characteristics place great importance on the accurate coordination and

 synchronisation of the Air Plan.
 Equally, the tremendous demand for air assets, from all components

 requires Air Command and Control to allocate tasks and missions in a highly responsive and

 HQ Allied Air Command is responsible to stand up the NATO

 Command Structure JFAC for any NATO operation.
 To achieve this, a permanent